- Duration

 The trip around these durbar squares is usually considered a cultural day tour.
 Nepal Recreation always manages a 1 day Patan and Bhaktapur tour with a professional local guide.

-If you have a day to spare then you can visit both Patan and Bhaktapur which is a half-day tour each.
+If you have an extra day to spare then you can visit both Nagarkot and Bhaktapur which is a half-day tour each.

 Firstly you visit Bhaktapur, this city is popular for hosting Bhaktapur Durbar Square.
 After a 2 hours drive, you reach this place and explore around.
 This square was once home to the Malla kingdom.